raspberrychris/cryptotravellers/content/blog/how-anonymous-is-bitcoin.md

 ## How anonymous are Bitcoin transactions?

 Bitcoin transactions are designed to be secure, anonymous and untraceable.
 Bitcoin has often been linked falsely with criminal activity in the media because it it is perceived as offering a higher degree of anonymity than more traditional currency options.
-In actual fact only 2.1% of cryptocurrency transactions were linked to criminal activity.
+In actual fact, only [2.1% of cryptocurrency transactions were linked to criminal activity.](https://blog.chainalysis.com/reports/2021-crypto-crime-report-intro-ransomware-scams-darknet-markets)

 ![total-criminal-activity-linked-to-bitcoin](https://assets.website-files.com/5a95e929b010650001bae4c6/6006e356af7545296d04205d_2ZNOczlL8B7sMhzxzbrby0wK_ns4jHca6qZ2Eicy4dFUDr1eFT1vS9XEV5Ftjb0uphjaY6bwySUOOfE1cKuX9qSzONybV46nvMUof33gLEoxq5Makc0mBgvoopHUF3w6OJcDZxpQ.png)